govindbalaji-s/pseudo-chr-dev-driver/README.md

 # pseudo-chr-dev-driver
-Implementing mmap() for a pseudo character device driver.
-CS3523 Assignment
+Implementing memory mapped IO for a pseudo character device driver.
+This was done with [Havya](https://github.com/havya7) for CS3523 assignment.